-Michaëlle Jean was elected Secretary General for La Francophonie on November 30, 2014, at the 15th Summit of la Francophonie.
+Michaëlle Jean was elected Secretary General of La Francophonie on November 30, 2014, at the 15th Summit of La Francophonie.

 Michaëlle Jean was born in Port-au-Prince, Haiti, in 1957.
 In 1968, she immigrated to Canada with her parents, one of thousands of families fleeing the dictatorial regime of François Duvalier.
 Emigration and the pain of being uprooted become part of her experience.

 Quebec becomes her new homeland.
 At the Université de Montréal, after a Bachelor of Arts in modern literature and languages (Italian and Spanish), she completes her Master's in Comparative Literature and teaches Italian language and literature.
 Three scholarships allow her to pursue her studies at the University of Perugia, the University of Florence, and the Catholic University of Milan.
 Ms. Jean is fluent in five languages: French, English, Italian, Spanish, Creole, and she reads Portuguese.

 Concurrent to her studies, Ms. Jean works for 10 years building a wide network of emergency shelters for battered women and their children, throughout Quebec and in other Canadian provinces.

 Her marriage to filmmaker, essayist and philosopher Jean-Daniel Lafond creates a new bond, from the heart, with France, land of culture where he comes from.
 The couple has a daughter: Marie-Éden, born in Haiti.
 Michaëlle Jean’s life is thus intimately linked to the South and the North, the Old Continent and the New World.

 She also takes part in documentary films produced by her husband: "A State of Blackness: Aimé Césaire’s Way", "Tropic North", "Haiti in All Our Dreams", and "Last Call for Cuba", all of which earned awards in Canada, and internationally.